Start your Editing Program Application.

 This section prepares students to work in the traditional book publishing industry.
 Projects and assignments typically include popular fiction (such as young adult fantasy or science fiction), scholarly books, textbooks, and informative books.

 This section prepares students to work outside of the traditional publishing industry for large corporations, tech and software companies, airlines, banks, and so on.
-Each of these companies produces text in manuals, instructions, policies, and websites that needs to be edited and designed.
-Projects and assignments include memos, letters, outlines, safety manuals, and instructions.
+Each of these companies produces manuals, instructions, policies, and websites that needs to be edited and designed.
+Projects and assignments include working on memos, letters, outlines, safety manuals, and instructions.

 This section prepares students for one of the fastest growing sectors of the publishing industry: freelance editing.
 Students learn to attract and maintain clients, build networks, manage personal workflow, and run a freelance business.
 Projects and assignments include building a professional internet presence, understanding business plans, and planning for freelance success.